woutertonnon/dualfieldmfem/README.md

-# dualfieldmfem (cleanup)
+# dualfieldmfem (in active development)

-A mass-, energy-, and helicity-conserving dual-field discretization of the incompressible Navier--Stokes problem, implemented with MFEM and inspired by the MEHC dual-field formulation described in:
+A discretization of the incompressible Navier--Stokes problem, implemented with MFEM and inspired by the MEHC dual-field formulation described in:

 https://arxiv.org/abs/2104.13023

-This repository is a fork of `markusrenoldner/MEHCscheme`.

 ------------------------------------------------------------------------